Nervous System 101

 ii.
 Sympathetic Nervous System – “Fight or Flight” or “Accelerator” – prepare body for action.
 E.g. increasing heart rate, increasing sugar release from liver to blood.

-PNS Cranial nerves
+PNS cranial nerves

 12 pairs of nerves connecting the brain to parts of the head, neck and trunk, each named for its function or structure.
 Categorized as sensory (for senses such as smell, hearing, touch) or motor nerves (control movement / function of muscles or glands).